Long time evolution of concentrated Euler flows with planar symmetry: Examples of persistence of vortices on power-law time scales

 The simplest example in $\bb R^2$ is given by a blob of vorticity with compact support and alone in the plane.
 The time goes by and the support could increase.
 Bounds on the growth are given in \cite{Mar94,Mar96,LoN,Ser,ISG}.
 In this case, when the vorticity is concentrated around a point, we can obtain a power-law lower bound on the maximal time quoted above.
 An explicit proof follows by the analysis of the example that we discuss next.

 The dynamical system \eqref{Pointv} admits particular choices of intensities and initial data for which the system evolves in a self-similar configuration, i.e., the polygon with vertices formed by the point vortices rotates and changes its size but remains similar in shape.
-Denoting by $N$ the number of point vortices, this property is known since a long time for $N\leq 3$, more recently for $N=4,5$, and it has been conjectured for larger $N$, see \cite{Are07,NoS,ONe}; some properties have been recently discussed in \cite {IfM}.
+Denoting by $N$ the number of point vortices, this property has been known for a long time for $N\leq 3$, and more recently for $N=4,5$, and it has been conjectured for larger $N$, see \cite{Are07,NoS,ONe}; some properties have been recently discussed in \cite {IfM}.

 For concreteness, we study the case $N=3$, but similar considerations can be made for every $N$.
 Consider three point vortices of intensities $a_i$ posed in $z_i(t)$.
-As well known, there exist intensities and initial data for which the bodies approach each other, collide, and then they move away from each other.
+As well known, there exist intensities and initial data for which the bodies approach each other and collide, while for other initial conditions they move away from each other.
 More precisely, there are intensities and positions for which the three vortices, initially posed on the vertices on a triangle of sides of length $L_{ij}$, in the future remain posed in the vertices of a triangle of side of length $L_{ij}(t)$, where

-that is the triangle grows but remains similar in form.
-For the time evolution of three point vortices see \cite{Are79} and also \cite{Are07,MaP94}.
-The main results are quoted in the Appendix.
+that is, the triangle grows in the future (and shows a collapse for $t=-g^{-1}$), but remains similar in form.
+For the time evolution of three point vortices see \cite{Are79} and also \cite{Are07,MaP94}.\footnote{We recall the main conditions for a system of three point vortices to go to infinity \cite{Are79,Are07}.
+We denote by $(a_1,a_2,a_3)$ the intensities of the vortices and by $L_{ij}$ the distance between vortices $i$ and $j$.
+There are conditions under which the triangle whose vertexes are given by the positions of the vortices changes size but remains similar in form.
+These conditions can be easily expressed in terms of the intensities and the reciprocal distances: $a_1a_2+a_1a_3+a_2a_3=0$ and $a_1a_2L_{12}^2+a_1a_3L_{13}^2+a_2a_3L_{23}^2=0$.
+The dynamical system collapses in the past at a critical time and increases its size in the future as the square root of $t$.
+More precisely, the equations of motion imply

+where $A$ is the area of the triangle determined by the positions of the three vortices with orientation, i.e., reckoned positive if $(i,j,k)$ appear counterclockwise and negative if $(i,j,k)$ appears clockwise.
+The previous equation implies \eqref{3point}.}

 \begin{theorem} Under the same hypothesis and notation of Theorem \ref{thm:1} with $N=3$, we further assume that the three point vortices evolve according to \eqref{3point}.
-Then, for each $\beta<1/2$ there exist $\eps_0>0$ and $\zeta_0>0$ such that
+Then, for each $\beta\in (0,1/2)$ there exist $\eps_0>0$ and $\zeta_0>0$ such that

 \end{theorem}